 In principle, you can of course make up your own dog command list, and indeed in different geographic regions the dog commands vary more or less, even in the same language.
-However, consistency is absolutely necessary, and if you are ever going to choose gsd training by professional dog trainers you should use the same commands as they do.
+However, consistency is necessary for the dog to be able to comply, and if you are ever going to choose dog training by professional dog trainers you should use the same commands as they do.

-Conversely, if you aim to perform your own German Shepherd dog training or German Shepherd puppy training and you realize how crucial consistency is, then you may find the following dog command list useful.
+Conversely, if you aim to perform your own German Shepherd dog training or German Shepherd puppy training - ideally with the guidance of a TOP trainer - and you realize how important consistency is, then you may find the following dog command list useful.

-The majority of the commands are classified as basic dog commands - meaning that your german shepherd will principally learn these commands within a week (max).
+The majority of dog commands are classified as basic dog commands, meaning that your German Shepherd will principally learn these commands within a week (max).
 After that, occasional re-training of the basic dog commands is all that's needed.

-A few commands however are advanced dog commands, and they normally require retraining every few weeks or months.
+A few commands however are advanced dog commands, they may take a month or longer to get a consistent response from your dog, and they normally require retraining every couple of weeks as a minimum.
 Even for a German Shepherd with its intelligence above average, this type of command dog training is demanding.

 Basic Dog Commands

-NO or STOP - to make your dog stop doing whatever it is doing right now.
+- NO or STOP to make your dog stop doing whatever (s)he is doing right now

-SIT - to make your dog sit at its current position.
+- SIT to make your dog sit at the current position

-DOWN - to make your dog lie down at its current position.
+- DOWN to make your dog lie down at the current position

-STAND - to make your dog stand up when it is in the Sit or Down position.
+- STAND to make your dog stand up when (s)he is in Sit or Down position

-OFF - to make your dog get off the item it is currently on.
+- OFF to make your dog get off the item (s)he currently occupies

-STAY - to make your dog stay at its current position.
+- STAY to make your dog stay at the current position

-OUT or DROP IT - to make your dog give free any item it has in its mouth.
+- OUT or DROP IT to make your dog release onto the ground any item (s)he has in the mouth

-HOLD - to make your dog hold in its mouth whatever it is biting on.
+- HOLD to make your dog hold in the mouth whatever (s)he is biting on

-GO OUT - to make your dog leave the crate, kennel, room, or house.
+- GO OUT or OUTSIDE to make your dog leave the crate, kennel, room, or house

-GO IN - to make your dog enter the crate, kennel, room, or house.
+- GO IN or INSIDE to make your dog enter the crate, kennel, room, or house

 Now, on to the advanced dog commands!